samjyi95/wdi_assessments/weekly_assessments/w07-react.md

 ## React Fundamentals

-1. A constructor is only called once?
+1. A constructor in a class-based React component is only called once?
 (1 point)

 * a) True
 * b) False